-Located in Kay Park, Kilmarnock, Ayrshire, Scotland, this memorial fountain was listed a category B Historic Building on 1 August 2002.
+Located in Kay Park, Kilmarnock, Ayrshire, Scotland, this memorial fountain was erected in 1902 and listed as a category B Historic Building on 1 August 2002.
 It was manufactured by McDowall, Steven & Co Ltd.’s iron foundry, Milton Works, and is a four level structure with a square abacus separation.

 The structure is seated on a circular concrete plinth.
 The manufacturer’s stamp is visible on the north and south sides, and on the east side is a small trough for animals.
 A square base offers a drinking trough for dogs and four large basins which protrude from the central column.
 The water is produced from ornamental taps.